spinystarfish/x86-assembly/README.md

 ```
 You lazy programmers - I'm doing all your stack overflow searching for you.

+I hope this README and repository that you have stumbled across has provided some rudamentary examples for understanding assembly using simple C methods.
+Try this on your own, gradually adding more complicated methods and annotating the assembly results.
+Or, try writing a few simple C methods in assembly first, and see if they match up with your C counterparts.

+The best way to learn is to practice and make mistakes!

 ## Meta

 Kenzie Clarke – [Linkedin Page](https://www.linkedin.com/in/kenzieclarke07/) – kenzieclarke@tcu.edu